AppDaemon/appdaemon/DASHBOARD.md

 A few caveats for loaded sub files:

 - Sub files can include other subfiles to a maximum depth of 10 - please avoid circular references!
-- When layout information is included in a sub file, the subfile must comprise 1 or more complete rows
+- When layout information is included in a sub file, the subfile must comprise 1 or more complete dashboard rows - partial rows or blocks are not supported.

 # Widget Customization